Analysis | Timeline: How Trump picked the rioters over his vice president

 “From Tampa.
 First, why did you come here?”
 Jenkins asks.

 “Because President Trump told us we had something big to look forward to,” the supporter replies.
-“And I believed Vice President Pence was going to certify the electoral votes— or not certify them, but I guess that’s just changed, correct?”
+“And I believed Vice President Pence was going to certify the electoral votes — or not certify them, but I guess that’s just changed, correct?”

-Jenkins indicates that it is.
+Jenkins indicates that it has.

 “It’s a very big disappointment,” the supporter continues.
 “I think there’s several hundred thousand people here that are very disappointed, but I still believe President Trump has something else left.”